 Best fit: ASRS Group 1, 2 and 3 reporters who want Australian context, Australian support, and a platform designed around AASB S2 rather than adapted to it.
 Particularly strong for Year One reporters optimising for a tight, audit-ready filing, with a modular upgrade path built in for the maturity progression ASRS expects.

-Workiva is an established US-listed compliance reporting platform covering SOX, CSRD, ESG and financial filings, and unlike most other non-Australian platforms on this list, Workiva runs as a full-service compliance stack.
-Its Carbon Management offering sits underneath the reporting layer, which means teams already standardised on Workiva can typically cover Scope 1, 2 and 3 emissions, disclosure production and internal controls without bolting on a separate carbon accounting tool.
+Workiva was founded in 2008 in the US as Webfilings, originally built to help companies manage SEC and EDGAR financial filings.
+It listed on the NYSE (WRKR) and expanded over time into SOX, CSRD, ESG and broader governance, risk and compliance reporting.
+Unlike most other non-Australian platforms on this list, Workiva runs as a full-service compliance stack: its Carbon Management offering sits underneath the reporting layer, which means teams already standardised on Workiva can typically cover Scope 1, 2 and 3 emissions, disclosure production and internal controls without bolting on a separate carbon accounting tool.

 Best fit: smaller Group 3 entities working through an accounting partner who already uses Sumday.
 Teams with material climate risk, scenario analysis or Scope 3 supply chain work typically layer additional tooling on top.